SEMICeu/documentation/puri.md

 In this chapter the setup and basic editorial maintenance activities for PURIs within SEMIC are described.

-Relevant links to the items described in following sections are numbered throughout the page and included in **section 'Links'** at the bottom.
+Relevant links to items described in the following sections are numbered throughout the page, and are included in the **'Links' section** at the bottom.

 ## PURIs at SEMIC